Hans A. Bachor

-Professor Hans-Albert Bachor AM (born December 1952) is a German-born Australian research physicist.
+Hans-Albert Bachor AM (born December 1952) is a German-born Australian research physicist.

-He was chairperson of the National Youth Science Forum in Australia, and is an Emeritus Professor in the Department of Quantum Science, Research School of Physics at the Australian National University, Canberra, Australia.
+He was chairperson of the National Youth Science Forum in Australia, and is an emeritus professor in the Department of Quantum Science, Research School of Physics at the Australian National University, Canberra, Australia.

 Biography

 Bachor was born in Wolfenbüttel, Germany in 1952.
 He studied physics in Hannover, Germany, where he received his diploma and doctorate, supervised by Prof. Dr. Manfred Kock.
 He took up a position at the Australian National University in 1981.

 Research

 Bachor established experimental quantum optics in Australia and created a widely known group for optics and laser physics, exploring the possibilities of harnessing the quantum nature of light.
 He has pioneered techniques for sensitive measurements beyond the quantum noise limit, for the improvement of optical sensors, interferometers, optical communication and data storage.

 Bachor has mentored and graduated a number of Australia's leading scientists.
 His former graduate students include Professor Ping Koy Lam (CQC2T), Professor Timothy Ralph (UQ), and Professor Andrew White (UQ).
-Bachor was Head of the Department of Physics at the Australian National University in the late 1990s, and took a leading role in teaching and inspiring undergraduate students.
+Bachor was head of the Department of Physics at the Australian National University in the late 1990s, and took a leading role in teaching and inspiring undergraduate students.